PeaceMaker: Development

 PeaceMaker started as a university project in 2005.
-It was carried out by a small team of students of the Master of Entertainment Technology at the Carnegie Mellon University in Pittsburgh, a course mixing fine arts and computing.
+It was carried out by a small team of master's students at Carnegie Mellon's Entertainment Technology Center in Pittsburgh, a department shared between the College of Fine Arts and the School of Computer Science.
 American Eric Brown and former Israeli officer Asi Burak were the producers of the game.
 Tim Sweeney was the lead game designer, working with Olive Lin, writer Victoria Webb and composer Ross Popoff.
 Eric Keylor and Lin were the programmers.
 The team was supervised by two professors of the university.

 To prototype the game design, the team used board games.
 They helped to "model the stakeholders in the conflict".
 They were then converted into a dice game which could be coded.
 The logic engine and the artificial intelligence were developed in Java.
 The graphical user interface used Adobe Flash and QuickTime.
 The different graphic elements were made by Patrick Bannan.
 He used the software 3ds Max, Adobe Photoshop and Adobe Illustrator, starting with 3D modeling, texture mapping and lighting.